Current F-1 Student Services

 - Keep your passport valid for 6 months at all times.

-- If it is expired, have the ISSS office sign your travel signature on your I-20 (F-1 visa holders) before leaving for travel outside the United States.
+- If it is expired, have the ISSS office sign your travel signature on your I-20 (F-1 visa holders) before returning to the United States.
 Travel signatures are valid for twelve months and must be valid on the day you plan to re-enter the US.

 - Do not work without written authorization from the USCIS or the ISSS office, as required.